anoma/taiga/book/src/validity-predicates.md

 #### Private inputs

-While not formally required, most validity predicates will have all spent and output notes as private input and will verify that they match public input.
+While not formally required, most validity predicates are expected to have all spent notes (representing the current state) and output notes (representing the next proposed state) as private input to verify that the state transition is allowed.

 ##### ----------
-To make sure that the state transition is allowed, VPs in Taiga take the current state (expressed by the spent notes) and the next proposed state (expressed by the output notes) as input and perform the required checks.

 The VP configuration includes the following "gates" in the PLONK configuration:
 * Field addition/multiplication